IceKhan13/purplecaffeine/docs/paper/paper.md

 # Statement of need

-Researchers in the field of quantum computing predominantly rely on notebook services, such as Jupyter, to work within an interactive coding environment.
+Researchers in the field of quantum computing predominantly rely on notebook services, such as Jupyter [@jupyter], to work within an interactive coding environment.
 While this approach offers numerous benefits, including code experimentation and real-time analysis, it presents a significant challenge when it comes to tracking experimental data.